 also salvage the chopper/rotator unit but due to lack of communication on the

-demolition contractors part the chopper/rotator was scrapped.
-I assembled
+demolition contractors part the chopper/rotator I was unable to get down there when

 the single phase blower and the 1003 chopper/rotator in the same arrangement